Calculation of the one loop box integral at Finite Temperature and Density: Conclusions

 \section{Conclusions}

-Above we have given the formulas required for a numerical evaluation of the four fermion line integral at finite temperature/density at any values of its arguments, which are often needed for theoretical calculations such as within the NJL model.
-Both real and imaginary parts of these functions are presented separately.
-Generalization to integrals with bosonic lines can be also proceed in an analogous fashion.
+In the article, we have given the formulas required for numerical evaluation of the four fermion line integral at finite temperature/density that is often needed for theoretical calculations such as within the NJL model.
+Both the real and imaginary parts of these functions are presented separately.
+It was proved that the integrals do not exist for some values of the parameters.
+We give the corresponding constraints for all considered cases.

-We have also obtained, as a by-product, expressions for integrals with any number of lines when momenta are in simple {\it'dot'} or 'line' configurations.
+Derivation of the necessary expressions obliged us to correct the results obtained in \cite{Klevansky} for the integral with three lines and, moreover, to refine the approach used in the cited paper.
+It was shown that careful consideration of the conditions for the existence plays a crucial role in obtaining valid results.

-It is shown that evaluation of integrals with the help of Eq. (\ref{Pdelta}) results in some inconsistent (ambiguous) expressions for three or greater lines.
+We have also found, as a by-product, expressions for integrals with any number of lines when momenta are in simple {\it'dot'} or '{\it line}' configurations.
+For a general configuration, the corresponding expressions are presented as triple and double integrals allowing numerical evaluation.